pkarsy/CC1101_RF/README.md

 ### CC1101_RF

 Arduino library for Texas Instruments CC1101 chip.
 It is based on [elechouse library](https://github.com/simonmonk/CC1101_arduino).
-The scope is to transfer packets between 2 nodes and not to implement the various modes of operation(OOK for example) and special operations CC1101 has.
+The scope is to transfer packets between 2 nodes and not to implement the various modes of operation(OOK for example) and special characteristics CC1101 has.

-### WARNING: If you are using the GDO0 pin on your project, as of 26/1/2024 there are incompatible changes
+### WARNING: If you are using the GDO0 pin on your project, as of 26/1/2024 there are some incompatible changes
-See CHANGELOG
-Even if you are not using this feature it is recommended to use the updated library which has much better packet detection to avoid false packets.
-If you need the old behavior use the 0.7.4 branch.
+Even if you are not using this feature, it is recommended to use the updated library which has much better packet detection, to avoid false packets.
  Some characteristics :

 * Works with Arduino IDE and with Platformio.